 What is the CIMIC Group class action about?

-Between 3 and 7 October 2013, Fairfax Media published a series of articles reporting that hundreds of confidential CIMIC documents obtained by Fairfax showed that senior CIMIC executives had discussed and approved payment of a $40 million bribe, had contemplated further similar arrangements, that bribery, corruption and cover-ups were widespread within CIMIC’s international operations, and known by top executives at the time.
+Between 3 and 7 October 2013, Fairfax Media published a series of articles reporting allegations of bribery, corruption and cover-ups within CIMIC’s international operations.

-The company’s share price slumped by more than 10% when the allegations of foreign corruption first emerged on 3 October 2013.
-The rest of the market was up on the same day.
-Fairfax Media published further information and allegations about the company's involvement in corrupt practices on 4 October 2013 and the shares fell further, this time by more than 4%.
+The company’s share price declined by more than 10% when the allegations of corruption first emerged on 3 October 2013.
+Fairfax Media published further allegations on 4 October 2013 and the share price declined further, this time by more than 4%.

 Maurice Blackburn began investigating a potential further class action against CIMIC in October 2013.
-A class action was commenced by Inabu Pty Ltd (ACN 003 657 654) as trustee for the Alidas Superannuation Fund (ABN 38 718 529 455) against CIMIC Group Limited (ACN 004 482 982) in the Federal Court of Australia on 23 November 2016.
-Inabu brings the proceeding on its own behalf, and on behalf of all persons who are class members as defined in the proceeding.
+A class action was commenced by Inabu Pty Ltd as trustee for the Alidas Superannuation Fund against CIMIC Group Limited in the Federal Court of Australia on 23 November 2016.
+Inabu brought the proceeding on its own behalf, and on behalf of all persons who are class members as defined in the proceeding.

 The class action claims that because CIMIC withheld this negative information from as early as November 2010, the share price was higher than it ought to have been until the information was revealed by Fairfax Media in October 2013.
 It claims that group members are entitled to be compensated for the inflated prices they paid for the shares for the period that CIMIC allegedly withheld market sensitive information.